mmondics/cp4i-mq-intro/README.md

     On the Queues tab, you should see a queue named `app1`.
 This is a local queue that we will be putting a message on later.

-11. Click the Applications tab -> App channels.
+11. **Click the Applications tab -> App channels**.

     ![app-channels](images/app-channels.png)

     The Application channel also called `QUICKSTART` should be running.
 This is the MQ channel we will use to put a message onto the local queue.

-12. Explore the Queue Manager further by navigating around the MQ console.
+12. **Explore the Queue Manager further by navigating around the MQ console**.
 You are able to view the configuration and security settings, build a sample application that connects to the queue, or generate connection files that can be used in your own applications.

-13. When you're ready to move on, keep the MQ console open, but open a second browser tab and navigate to the OpenShift console.
+13. When you're ready to move on, **keep the MQ console open, but open a second browser tab and navigate to the OpenShift console.**

-14. In OpenShift, navigate to Workloads -> Pods and check that you're in the `CP4I` project.
-Search for `quickstart` in the filter bar.
+14. In OpenShift, **navigate to Workloads -> Pods and check that you're in the `CP4I` project.
+Search for `quickstart` in the filter bar.**

     ![mq-pod](images/mq-pod.png)

-15. Click the link for the `quickstart-cp4i-ibm-mq-0` pod.
+15. **Click the link for the `quickstart-cp4i-ibm-mq-0` pod.**

     Here you can look at the details for the Kubernetes pod where the QUICKSTART queue manager is running.
 If there were multiple queue managers deployed in this CP4I instance, they would be deployed as separate pods.

-16. Look through the pod details, metrics, YAML, logs, and events as you wish.
+16. **Look through the pod details, metrics, YAML, logs, and events as you wish.**

-17. Select the Terminal tab.
+17. **Select the Terminal tab.**

     You're now connected to the pod's shell where you can interact with containerized applications like you would if it were in any other environment.
 The pod shell is accessible both in the web terminal as you see right now and through the command line with the `oc rsh` command.

-18. In the pod terminal, run the following command to display the MQ version.
+18. In the pod terminal, **run the following command to display the MQ version.**

     ```text
     dspmqver